baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 ## Step 4: Configuring the Raspberry Pi Zero - DONE
 With the above steps complete, you can follow the article ["HowTo: Set-Up the Raspberry Pi as a Headless Device"][03] to complete the install.
-Specifically, make sure to do at least the foollowing:
+Specifically, make sure to do at least the following:

 * Step 5: Configure the Raspberry Pi
 * Step 6: OS Updates
 * Step 7: Updating Firmware for Raspberry Pi
-* Step 8: Package Installs
-* Step 8A: Load Personal Tools (Optional)
-* Step 10: Boot Without Starting X Window

 ## Step 5: Adding WiFi to the Zero - DONE
 If you determined to have WiFi for your RPi Zero, it can be done.